Universities Attending the UK University Fair Glasgow

 Undergraduate students also have the option of undertaking practical part-time work placements organised by the Centre for Workplace Learning which links academic learning to personal and professional development, aiding future career prospects.

 The University of Stirling is located in central Scotland, with over 120 different nationalities represented amongst its 14,000 students.
 Stirling was founded in 1967 and its campus is set in an 18th century castle estate on the shores of a loch, surrounded by beautiful hills.

 The University of Stirling continues to have several unique factors outside of its location.
 It is a pioneer of a two-semester structure and modular degrees, allowing great flexibility in start times and changes in study.
 Degrees are also made up of credits earned from modules, which means that students can effectively change their subject as/or if their interests change.

-97% of undergraduate leavers are in work or further study within six months of graduating (Destination of Leavers survey) and it was Stirling students who named the University first in Scotland for having good teachers, quality lecturers and performance feedback (International Student Barometer 2016).
+More than 95% of all undergraduates were in employment or further study fifteen months after graduation (Graduate Outcomes Survey 2020, HESA) and it was Stirling students who named the University first in Scotland for having good teachers, quality lecturers and performance feedback (International Student Barometer 2016).

 Work placement opportunities are also encouraged.

 The University of Strathclyde is a world-leading technological university located in the heart of Glasgow – one of the UK’s largest cities.
 With more than 23,000 students from over 100 countries, the University of Strathclyde is a vibrant and welcoming place for students from all backgrounds.